 While it is important for the person in a treatment program to be engaged with the process, few people enter rehabilitation programs because they want to.
 In some cases, family and friends stage an intervention, while in other cases, a court or doctor’s order forces the individual into a treatment program.
 However, people who enter treatment can benefit from the process, regardless of how much they want to be there.

-While rehabilitation programs work to reduce the possibility of relapse, like other chronic illnesses, there are periods where symptoms increase or change.
-The person will need to re-enter treatment or adjust their treatment plan to overcome a relapse.
+While rehabilitation programs work to reduce the possibility of relapse, like other chronic illnesses, there are periods where the condition may change or worsen.
+In some cases, a person will need to re-enter treatment or adjust their treatment plan to get back on track after a relapse.
 For instance, people in recovery from alcohol addiction might drink a beer and begin to suffer intense cravings for more.
 They may be unable to control their behavior and become intoxicated further.
-This does not mean they have failed; instead, it means they need to revisit their doctor and recommit to treatment.
+This does not mean they have failed; instead, it means they need to re-evaluate their recovery plan and, quite possibly, recommit to treatment.